pedroj/bipartite_plots/cran-comments.md

 ## Submission

-This is the first submission of `ggbipart` to CRAN.
+This is the second submission of `ggbipart` to CRAN.

 The package provides functions to plot bipartite ecological networks (e.g. plant–animal interaction webs) using `ggplot2`, `network`, and